 Renewable Energy Incentives in Kosovo

 The main scheme supporting renewable energy sources in Kosovo is a feed-in tariff.
-The public energy supplier is obliged to pay a regulated tariff for the electricity generated from renewable energy sources.
-The grid operator is obliged to connect to his system any energy generating plant meeting the conditions for connection.
+The public energy supplier must pay a regulated tariff for the electricity generated from renewable energy sources.
+The grid operator is obliged to connect to his system any energy generating plant meeting the connection conditions.
 Renewable energy is given priority in the assessment of the grid connection application.
 In July 2019, the EBRD received a request from the Ministry of Economic Development of Kosovo to assist in the design and implementation of competitive procurement for renewable energy capacity.
-In the context of the Framework the Bank is now wishing to engage a consultant (the “Consultant”) to in order support the Government of Kosovo to develop and implement a competitive scheme for the award of future support to renewable energy generators (the “Assignment”).
+In the context of the Framework the Bank now wishes to engage a consultant (the “Consultant”) to in order support the Government of Kosovo to develop and implement a competitive scheme for the award of future support to renewable energy generators (the “Assignment”).

 The Assignment involves conducting a review of existing materials relevant to renewable energy development in Kosovo, designing a competitive bidding process for supporting renewable energy (including solar photovoltaic), preparing the documentation needed for the country’s first renewable energy tender, and providing implementation support to Authorities to administer the tender.